vuejs/vitepress/docs/guide/theme-sidebar.md

 ## Collapsible Sidebar Groups

-By adding `collapsible` option to the sidebar group, it shows a toggle button to hide/show each section.
+By adding `collapsed` option to the sidebar group, it shows a toggle button to hide/show each section.

 ```js
 export default {